fattorib/ZeRO-transformer/writeup.md

 # Acknowledgements
-TPU Development and training supported with Cloud TPUs from Google's TPU Research Cloud (TRC)
+TPU Development and training supported with Cloud TPUs from Google's TPU Research Cloud (TRC).